The short answer

 Nose rope cleaning?

-#1 fold dermatitis site.
-Daily lift-and-clean, sometimes 2x.
-Wipe inside-fold skin (not just the surface).
+Number one fold dermatitis site.
+Daily lift-and-clean, sometimes twice.
+Wipe inside-fold skin, not just the surface.
 Dry thoroughly.
-After meals + winter walks: wipe immediately.
+After meals and winter walks, wipe right away.

 Skin fold dermatitis signs?